 So it is no surprise that John’s faith has remained strong over the past 30 years.
 He experienced God in an unexpected and unlikely way, and he has seen his own life, and his wife’s, change as a result.
 Believing in God works.

-For me it’s the difference between dark and light John says.
+For me it’s the difference between dark and light John said.

 Photo: Justice John Gilmour handing down the Nyikina Mangala native title determination at a sitting of the Federal Court Australia on the banks of the Fitzroy River (photo courtesy Australian Broadcasting Commission – the ABC conditions of use allow use of photos for private non-commercial use.